johnnovak/RML-Amiga/website/docs/manual/installation.md

 the installed collection.
 So about 36 GB of free disk space is needed to install RML Amiga.

-If you're short on free space but you have multiple drives or partitions, you can download the packs to one drive, then install to another.
-The installer scripts allows you to install RML Amiga to a different drive or partition.
+If you're short on free space but have multiple drives or partitions, you can download the packs to one drive, then install to another.
+The installer script allows you to install RML Amiga to a different drive or partition.

 You can delete the packs after the installation if you want to reclaim disk space.